d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 https://docs.spring.io/spring-boot/docs/3.2.0/api/org/springframework/boot/autoconfigure/r2dbc/R2dbcProperties.html
 These are the default `@ConfigurationProperties` used by the Spring Boot auto configuration.

-Based on these I generated a new custom `@ConfigurationProperties` These simply expects a keyed set of `import org.springframework.boot.autoconfigure.r2dbc.R2dbcProperties.R2dbcProperties`.
+Based on this class I generated a new custom `@ConfigurationProperties` class.
+This simply expects a keyed set of `import org.springframework.boot.autoconfigure.r2dbc.R2dbcProperties.R2dbcProperties` in the application configuration.

 ```java
 @ConfigurationProperties(prefix = "r2dbc")